Tanthof: The facilities

-Trivial
+Trivia

 The sand needed for building Tanthof was dug up from the area now called Delftse Hout.
 This area is nowadays a recreational area with some lakes.

-On January 1, 2005, there were 9100 people registered in Tanthof-West, spread over 3795 houses.
-In East there live 6624 people in 3160 houses.
-This is 17% of the total population of Delft.
+As of January 1, 2023, Tanthof West recorded a population of 8 025 people, residing in 3 794 households while Tanthof East recorded a population of 6 065 people, residing in 3 000 households.
+This contributed to 13% of the total population of Delft.

 South to Tanthof is a recreational area called Abtswoudse Bos.

-At this moment, the city is building a new community centre.